 Confused.
 Are you?

-With Aravalli range in the background and Patthar range engulfing it, Ajmer will be your calling for ultimate peace and contentment in the arms of the holy one.
+With the Aravalli range in the background and the Patthar range engulfing it, Ajmer will be your calling for ultimate peace and contentment in the arms of the Holy One.

 Maybe your prayers will come true.
 Who knows!

 Ajmer will engrave itself in your heart and soul and you’ll go back a changed contented person.

 We’ll vouch for that.
 Our Rajasthan itinerary will help you do so.